Chenangnon/SE-SEIR/README.md

 # SE-SEIR

-This repository provides supplementary material to the paper ``Heterogeneous risk tolerance, in-groups, and epidemic waves`` from the project ``Standards of Risk Evidence Driven Behavior-Disease Model``.
+This repository provides supplementary material to the paper ``Heterogeneous risk tolerance, in-groups, and epidemic waves`` (Tovissodé et al., 2024) from the project ``Standards of Risk Evidence Driven Behavior-Disease Model``.
 The directory ``Files2023Sections`` contains discussions from early stages of the project.
 It is not intended to the public.

 The directory ``Rsource`` contains two source R packages required to reproduce the results in the paper: ``BSEIR`` and ``wavefinder``.
 These packages require R (>= 4.0.0) and depend on a few other R packages.
 To install all dependencies: